hgurr/hgurr/README.md

 ### About Me

 Currently pursuing a Bachelor's degree in Computer Science with a minor in Deign Thinking at Colorado State University.
-My work focuses on software development, data analysis, and creating interactive experiences.
+Passionate about software development, data analysis, and building engaging interactive experiences.
-Dedicated to clean, efficient code and continual learning.
+Committed to writing clean, efficient code and continuously improving my skills.

 ---